MinishLab/model2vec/model2vec/train/README.md

 * `train_test_split`: governs the train test split before classification.
 * `prepare_dataset`: Selects the `torch.Dataset` that will be used in the `Dataloader` during training.
 * `_encode`: The encoding function used in the model.
-* `fit`: contains all the lightning-related fitting logic.
+* `fit`: contains all the fitting logic.

-The training of the model is done in a `lighting.LightningModule`, which can be modified but is very basic.
+The training loop itself lives in `model2vec.train.trainer.run_training_loop`, a plain torch loop that is fairly basic and easy to modify.
+Each task passes in its own loss function (and, for classification, a small function that computes extra validation metrics like accuracy).

 # Results